matplotlib/matplotlib/doc/api/animation_api.rst

 'Blitting' is a `old technique
 <https://en.wikipedia.org/wiki/Bit_blit>`__ in computer graphics.
 The
-general gist is to take as existing bit map (in our case a mostly rasterized figure) and then 'blit' one more artist on top.
+general gist is to take an existing bit map (in our case a mostly rasterized figure) and then 'blit' one more artist on top.
 Thus, by managing a saved 'clean' bitmap, we can only re-draw the few artists that are changing at each frame and possibly save significant amounts of